danySam/clean_js/README.md

 - Be mindful of the code you write
 - Correctness over speed
-- It takes time, to write clean code
+- It takes time to write clean code
 - Review each others code
 - Don't be afraid to ask questions
 - It's okay to make mistakes